pnp/powerplatform-samples/samples/sharepoint-mytools/README.md

 #### End user app

-Users can add/remove tools from their toolbox by clicking the 'Edit' icon.
+Users can add/remove tools from their toolbox by clicking the **Edit** icon.
 The star icon allows users to add/remove tools from their toolbox.
 Mandatory tools do not display this icon.

-Users can search for tools using the searchbox in both 'Edit' mode and 'View' mode.
+Users can search for tools using the searchbox in both **Edit** mode and **View** mode.

 Clicking the tile for a tool launches the URL configured for the tool in a new window.